How To Add A Link Section To WordPress

 (You can add/edit your category description)

-Enter your description in the ‘Edit Link Category’ screen and click Update
+Add your description in the ‘Edit Link Category’ screen and click Update finished to save your settings …

 (Edit Link Category area)

-Repeat the above process to add as many new link categories as you need.
+Repeat this process to add as many link categories as you need.

-Once you have finished configuring your link categories, you can add new links.
+Once you have finished setting up your link categories, you can add new links.

-To add a new link, go to the dashboard menu and select Links > Add New
+To add a new link, click on Links > Add New in your WP navigation menu …

 Add New Link page